Causes of the Business Cycle

 How Monetary Policy Changes the Business Cycle

-- Contraction: At this point, a stock market correction may indicate that assets are overvalued.
-The Fed can switch to an expansionary monetary policy if economic growth slows or even turns negative.
-That means it will lower interest rates and buy Treasurys in open market operations.
+Contraction: At this point, a stock market correction may indicate that assets are overvalued.
+The Fed can switch to expansionary monetary policy if economic growth slows or even turns negative.
+It will lower interest rates and buy Treasurys in open market operations.

 How Fiscal Policy Changes the Business Cycle